Disney Parks replaces ‘Fairy Godmother-in-Training’ with gender-inclusive language

-(NEXSTAR) – Disney Parks will use newer, more gender-inclusive language to describe the employees who work at its Bibbidi Bobbidi Boutiques, according to updates shared to Disney’s websites.
+Disney Parks will use newer, more inclusive language to describe the employees who work at its Bibbidi Bobbidi Boutiques, according to a representative for Disney.

-The workers at the boutique, who were formerly known as “Fairy Godmothers-in-Training,” are now called “Fairy Godmother’s Apprentices,” the sites indicate.
+The workers at the boutique, who were formerly known as “Fairy Godmothers-in-Training,” are now called “Fairy Godmother’s Apprentices.”
+The change was made to allow men to also work at the boutique.

 “With the wave of a magic wand — plus a few hands-on tricks of the trade — our Fairy Godmother’s Apprentices will pamper and primp your child until they look storybook stunning,” reads a current description of the Magic Kingdom’s boutique.
 “Children can choose a hairstyle then add makeup, nail polish and accessories — even a Disney costume.”